-Workplace accidents are a common occurrence with sleep deprived people .
-In fact they are 70% more likely to have or cause and accident than their well rested colleagues.
+Workplace accidents are a common occurrence with sleep-deprived people.
+In fact, they are 70% more likely to have or cause an accident than their well-rested colleagues.
 It really does have a significant effect on your performance.

 What Is Beauty Sleep?

-And finally… A good night’s sleep has a huge impact on the way we look.
+And finally . . . a good night’s sleep has a huge impact on the way you look.
 Yes, beauty sleep is a real thing.
 Your mother was right to make you go to bed early.
 We do all need our beauty sleep.

-While we sleep our skin has time to heal itself from the damage of every day living.
-Pollution, sunbathing, harsh products, they all take their toll and nighttime is when the body works best to try to put things back in order.
-Late night’s tend to leave our skin looking pale and blotchy.
-We’re also less stressed when we are sleeping well, which means fewer spots and acne breakouts.
+While we sleep, our skin has time to heal itself from the damage of everyday life.
+Pollution, sunbathing, harsh products and a bad diet all take their toll on our looks, and nighttime is when the body works best to try to put things back in order.
+Late nights tend to leave our skin looking pale and blotchy.
+We’re also less stressed when we are sleeping well, which means fewer wrinkles and acne breakouts.

 Researchers in Sweden asked a study group to look at pictures of sleep-starved people and people who’d had eight hours.
 The well-rested people seemed healthier, less tired and so were voted the more attractive ones.